xqwen/torus/README.md

-# torus - QTL Discovery utilizing Genomic Annotations
+# TORUS - QTL Discovery utilizing Genomic Annotations

 ``torus`` is a free software package that implements a computational procedure for discovering molecular QTLs incorporating genomic annotations.